calebjacob/tooltipster/README.md

 ===========

 An extensible jQuery tooltip plugin by Caleb Jacob and Louis Ameline under MIT license.
 Compatible with Mozilla Firefox, Google Chrome, IE6+ and others.
-Requires jQuery 1.8+
+Requires jQuery 1.10+ (see the compatibility note in the doc).

 A reminder of options/methods lies below.
 For detailed documentation, visit http://iamceege.github.io/tooltipster/